Easy Protein-Packed Chickpea Scramble

 You see, I am a fair weather smoothie drinker.
-If it’s below 12 degrees outside, I want a hot breakfast.
+If it’s below 12 degrees outside, I want a hot breakfast, like a vegan black bean breakfast burrito.
 I’m also kinda lazy…so I needed a simple recipe for even my busiest mornings.
-No time consuming additions, suitable only for lazy Sunday brunches.
-This is a Monday through Friday meal that will supercharge your energy levels.
+Just like my vegan breakfast chickpea egg sandwich, this chickpea scramble has no time-consuming additions that feel only suitable for lazy Sunday brunches.
+This is truly a Monday-through-Friday meal that will supercharge your energy levels.

 How to make a chickpea scramble

 I’ve seen chickpea scrambles that overcomplicate things.
 To me, a chickpea is never going to be an egg, no matter how many additions you make.
 That’s part of it’s charm.
-In my opinion, all that is really required to make a chickpea scramble is:
+So in my opinion, all that is really required to make a chickpea scramble is:

 - Some oil to cook them in